![]() |

 “I am nothing, lifeless, soulless, hated and feared.
 I am dead to all the world.
 I am the monster that breathing men would to kill.”

-Given the interest people have in vampire literature – in 2010 there are 1100 new vampire books in circulation, and considering the fact that Stoker’s book established the trend, it is justifiable to ask: “When and how did the prototypal vampire in literature and film become obsolete?”
+Given the enduring public fascination with vampires, evidenced by the circulation of 1,100 new vampire titles in 2010, and acknowledging that Stoker’s work helped establish the modern vampire, one might justifiably ask: “When and how did the prototypal vampire in literature and film become obsolete?”

-Dracula is 113 years old, this year to date.
-When he celebrated his centennial birthday in 1997, novelist such as Stephen King and Naomi Wolf all paid their homage at the “Dracula Centennial: Aesthetics of Fear Conference” held in New York.
+Dracula is 113 years old this year.
+When he marked his centennial in 1997, writers including Stephen King and Naomi Wolf paid tribute at the “Dracula Centennial: Aesthetics of Fear Conference” in New York.

-Considering all the hoopla surrounding a dead man's birthday, would it really be fair then to suggest that Count Dracula has fallen from grace?
-“How has he fallen from 'grace' - was he ever 'in grace'?” asks Harvard Professor, Davíd Carrasco.
+“How has he fallen from grace, was he ever 'in grace?' asks Harvard Professor Davíd Carrasco.
 “You might say that every generation gets the Dracula it ‘deserves' meaning the one it creates.
-Therefore Dracula is a 'mirror' an aesthetic mirror of different subcultures that flock to his story and then they project their own fears and desires onto his nocturnal powers.
-Like all these heroes of our unconscious made conscious: He will rise again” said Carrasco, with emphasis on the word, “will”.
+Therefore Dracula is a 'mirror' an aesthetic mirror of different subcultures that flock to his story and then project their own fears and desires onto his nocturnal powers.
+Like all these heroes of our unconscious made conscious: He will rise again,” Carrasco continues, emphasizing the word, “will.”

 very interesting. thank you for your comment and maybe I should watch a vampire movie soon again.